quarkiverse/quarkiverse/docs/Home.md

 The advantages to join Quarkiverse are:

   .
-Automated and secured publishing of your maven releases to Maven Central.
+Automated and secured publishing of your Maven releases to Maven Central.
   .
 Automated Cross-testing of your extension with Quarkus builds/releases (see https://github.com/quarkusio/quarkus-ecosystem-ci)
   .
 Inclusion in registry used by Quarkus tooling to browse extensions (i.e. code.quarkus, command line and IDE tools).
   .
 Consistent formatting and release of project